augustpemberton/mopidy-audiofold/README.rst

     :alt: Test coverage

 A simple frontend for the Mopidy framework, with a clean greyscale aesthetic.
+Can be used to make a smart speaker that interfaces with the Spotify and Soundcloud APIs.
 Made with a DIY home audio system in mind.